neillturner/kitchen-ansible/README.md

 ## Test-Kitchen Ansible Windows Support

-Windows is supported by created a lunix server to run ansible will software required to support winrm.
+Windows is supported by created a lunix server to run ansible with software required to support winrm.
 Then winrm connection is used to configure the windows server.

 In kitchen.yml set